sree-hari-s/MasteringPyTrail/.github/ISSUE_TEMPLATE/python-project-project-idea.md

 ---

+- [ ] Create a folder in the Projects Folder with the name of your project
-In the projects folder Create a folder and a README.md file describing your project briefly
+- [ ] Create a README.md file describing your project briefly